Azure AD Connect stopped syncing to Azure AD. Looking in Azure AD Connect Synchronization Service…

 In the next article, we will run the Hybrid Configuration Wizard.

 In this article, you learned how to install and configure Azure AD Connect.
 Before you start, make sure that you meet the prerequisites for installation.
 After the Azure AD Connect installation completes, synchronization will occur automatically every 30 minutes.
 In the Microsoft 365 admin center, you can verify the synced on-premises AD users.
+Don’t forget to upgrade Azure AD Connect when a new release is available.

 Did you enjoy this article?
 You may also like Force sync Azure AD Connect with PowerShell.
 Don’t forget to follow us and share this article.